pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Remove channel memberships

 Remove memberships for a UUID.
+Provide channels to remove.

 #### Method(s)